-One of my favourite films of all time is Fight Club, which was a film directed by David Fincher and released in 1999.
+One of my favourite films of all time is Fight Club.
+It was a film directed by David Fincher and released in 1999 and based on a book by Chuck Palanuik.
 I didn’t realise it was THAT old until I Googled it!
 I will attempt to explain why it had such a profound effect on me although I didn’t act on those effects until last year.
 I wasn’t a huge fan of the visceral violence but that wasn’t really what my interpretation of the film was about.
 There were so many themes I related to but the overall message to me was about tearing your existing world down and rebuilding it in a different and more meaningful way.
 The quote that has stuck in my mind was when Tyler Durden (the main protagonist) says ‘Sometimes the things you own, end up owning you’ after he blows up his own condo (oops spoiler alert!)
 That was a bit of a revelatory moment and started me on a personal journey that has led me to where I am today.

 So where am I today?
 Well in terms of location, I now live in the Scottish Borders having spent 25 years living in Edinburgh.
 To move from Scotland’s capital to a rural location was quite a big change of scene but one that I knew would bring me closer to living the kind of life I wanted to live.
 I also grew up in a rural location so there was an element of wanting to return to my roots.
 The kind of life I was seeking was a simpler and more meaningful one that brought me closer to nature and allowed me to breathe clean air.
 I felt I was suffocating in the city both literally and metaphorically.
 I needed to escape and felt I had to do it sooner rather than later.